b-jesch/service.record.priorizer/README.md

 Record Priorizer Service for TVHeadend

 A service for priorizing recordings on STD (Single Transponder Decryption) environments.
-This service priorizes recording tasks over normal access (like viewing TV only) on devices, Common Interfaces or other configurations, where only single transponder decryption is available.
+This service priorizes recording tasks over normal access (like viewing TV only) on devices, Common Access Modules or other Interfaces, where only single transponder decryption is available.
 That means this service guarantee recordings when only one encrypted transponder/channel is available at same time by wiping out other clients.